Availability: | |

 - Suitable for both horizontal and vertical band saws.

-5. Tooth Design:
+5. Tooth Design

 - Carbide saw blades are available in a variety of tooth configurations to suit different cutting applications: